jbk2/todo-list-js/README.md

 _Built & versions up to date as at 04.01.25_

 # Description
 An SPA, simple Todo List application, built with vanilla JS using webpack.
-A[part](https://www.theodinproject.com/lessons/javascript-todo-list) of The Odin Project's curriculum.
+A [part](https://www.theodinproject.com/lessons/javascript-todo-list) of The Odin Project's curriculum.

 - TodoList & TodoItem constructor classes
 - Program logic in index.js and display logic in display.js